aclist/dztui/README.md

 # DZTUI

+**Note:** this project is currently superseded by [DZGUI](https://github.com/aclist/dztui/tree/dzgui), which brings added features.
+Those features are currently being backported to the TUI client and the documentation for both is undergoing a rewrite in order to reach feature parity between the terminal and GUI versions.

 A TUI pseudo-browser for listing heads-up information on DayZ community servers, fetching and synchronizing mods, and connecting to these servers automatically without manually setting launch parameters.